function-store/TD-Launcher-Plus/README.md

 - **Interruption:** Clicking anywhere or pressing a key stops the timer, allowing you to manually override the TD version or view project notes.

 ### 2. Dashboard Mode (Project Manager)
 Launching the app directly opens the project dashboard.
 Here you can browse your **Recent Files** and **Templates** library.
 - **Smart Discovery:** The tool scans your system for all installed TouchDesigner versions and presents them as options.
+- **Default Template:** A built-in "Default" entry in Templates lets you launch any TD version with its default startup file.
 - **Integrated Docs:** Selecting a project instantly loads its project info and README.md (if present) into the side panel.
 - **Keyboard Workflow:** Designed for speed with full keyboard navigation, tab memory, and debounced analysis for a smooth browsing experience.
+- **First-Run Setup:** On first launch, a one-time prompt guides you through setting TD Launcher Plus as your default `.toe` handler (automatic on Windows, manual instructions on macOS).

 ## How to use